phillord/tawny-owl/docs/adding-restrictions.md

 - `has-value`
 - `has-self`

-There is also a single convienience constructor: `some-only` which combines both `some` and `only` property restrictions in a single step.
+There is also a single convenience constructor: `some-only` which combines both `some` and `only` property restrictions in a single step.

 ## Forward Declarartions